Thursday, November 28, 2013

 Then came that fateful morning in 1906.
 Within 30 hours of the earthquake’s first jolt, a firestorm consumed much of San Francisco as an inferno swept through the city for three days.
 In all, more than 3,000 people died.
 Twenty-eight thousand buildings were destroyed over 500 blocks of San Francisco.
 Property damage has been estimated at $235–500 million in 1906 dollars — equivalent to the entire 1906 Federal budget.
 Today the amount would be between $4.8 and $10 billion.
 Among buildings destroyed was the Battery Street structure housing the Wichman, Lutgen Company.
 Going up in flames as well were thousands of barrels and cases of whiskey, the firm’s records and all its equipment.

-if Lutgen was tempted to quit, he gave no indication.
-Almost immediately he made plans to relocate the company into temporary quarters at 431-439 Clay Street to carry on the whiskey trade.
+to relocate the company into temporary quarters at 431-439 Clay Street to carry on the whiskey trade.
 Meanwhile he planned, designed, and supervised the construction of a new building at 134 Sacramento Street.
 The company moved there in 1911, its final home.
 Meanwhile its whiskey trade recovered gradually in the wake of the quake and fire.
 Wichman retired from the firm and Staude moved up the management ladder.
 In a January 1913 trade magazine, Lutgen reported that 1912 had been a very good business year compared to 1911.
 Despite the “drying up” of certain territories, through an aggressive policy the firm had sold more goods than the prior year.
-He said he looked forward to considerably better business in 1913.
+He said he looked forward to

 Sunday, November 3, 2013